simonw/geojson-to-sqlite/README.md

 On subsequent runs you can use the `--alter` option to add any new columns that are missing from the table.

-You can use `--pk=PROPERTY` with the name of a property to use that as the primary key.
+If your features have an `"id"` property it will be used as the primary key for the table.
+You can also use `--pk=PROPERTY` with the name of a property to use that as the primary key.
+(Setting `--pk` will override `feature.id`.)

 If no primary key is specified, a SQLite `rowid` column will be used.